MicrosoftLearning/mslearn-fabric/Instructions/Labs/08b-data-science-preprocess-data-wrangler.md

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.

-1. Navigate to the Microsoft Fabric home page at [https://app.fabric.microsoft.com](https://app.fabric.microsoft.com)` in a browser.
+1. Navigate to the Microsoft Fabric home page at `https://app.fabric.microsoft.com` in a browser, and if necessary, sign in with your Fabric credentials.
-1. Select **Synapse Data Science**.
+1. On the Fabric home page, select **Synapse Data Science**.
 1. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).
 1. Create a new workspace with a name of your choice, selecting a licensing mode that includes Fabric capacity (*Trial*, *Premium*, or *Fabric*).
 1. When your new workspace opens, it should be empty.